Content

 Of course, you only have to identify which emotional aspects the company can improve for you and convey them to the people in charge through the appropriate channels.

 The advocates of this philosophy base their argument on one indisputable fact: more and more people today are asking their companies to pay them alternatives to money.
-Or, at least, an increasing number of people would like to have them.
-This is true and it makes a lot of sense to do so: money is not everything and it does not compensate the other working conditions if they are bad or poor.
+Or, at least, more people would like to have them.
+This is true, and it makes a lot of sense to do so: money is not everything, and it does not compensate the other working conditions if they are bad or poor.

-From this point of view, it is good to try to enhance aspects of work and professional life, in the everyday life of the workplace.
+From this point of view, it is good to try to enhance aspects of work and professional life in the workplace’s everyday life.
 It is a question of conditions that nourish and motivate the employee without this being reflected in their bank account at the end of the month.

 What should be included in the emotional salary